 Partnering Technology Education with the Energy Industry

-Modern energy industry needs informed professionals, who besides earning diploma can understand different areas of the value chain and deliverables in each segment, current technological trends and business objectives, as well as demonstrate ability to keep in touch with peers and everything that is new in their professional field.
-We help students to start building their professional expertise while in school.
+To be successful in modern world companies need informed professionals, who besides their diploma can understand the applications in different areas of the industry, follow current technological trends and contribute to business objectives, as well as demonstrate ability to keep in touch with peers and everything that is new in their professional field.
+We help students to start building professional expertise while in college.

 "With the tools provided by Christiansen's Petroleum Technology Initiative, students and active professionals can gain valuable work-related expertise, which could immediately set them apart from the global field of oil and gas job seekers." - says World Oil, June 2013 in "University of Houston program aims to prepare graduates for real world work" article.

 Interested in our offerings?
 Having ideas how to grow and support them?
 Please contact me the soonest!